Music sweeps, John Wayne and Radio Stations – how are they all connected?

 Well.
-Put simply and generalizing a little the structural impact of a music sweep is very limited if it even exists at all.
+Put simply and generalizing a little the structural impact of music sweeps is very limited if it even exists at all.
 The all-important factor to be successful with a music sweep is the same as when playing a single song: play the right music.

-Despite the fact that I love the romantic memory of the consultant riding in on his audio horse and saving the day, the point he made about sweeps is not valid.
-It isn’t in 2019, anyway.
+Despite the fact that I love the romantic memory of the consultant riding in on his audio horse and saving the day.
+Although he made did not made a valid point on music sweeps.
+It isn’t valid in 2019, anyway.
 And if it ever was, then those days are far gone with the excess of audio products available to listeners today.

 You see, if music back to back is what the listener wants, why would they settle for two or three songs they didn’t select themselves?
 They can go eternal-back-to-back if they want.